Maynard Evans High School: History

 Plans to build a new high school in Pine Hills began in the early 1950s.
 Until then, students in Pine Hills were bussed to Edgewater High School, Apopka High School and, to a lesser extent, Winter Park High School.
 Evans High opened in 1958 with grades 7, 8 and 9 and was officially named "Maynard Evans High School".
 It was named in honor of a local pharmacist, Maynard Evans, who owned a pharmacy and soda shop in downtown Orlando named "Evans Pharmacy".
 The following year, grades 10, 11 and 12 were added.
 The first graduating class was the Class of 1960.

 Evans High was built during the height of segregation and it wasn't until 1971 when the school was finally desegregated.

 During the 1960s and into the 1970s, the campus grew to include a gymnasium, media center, auditorium, and a stadium shared by Edgewater High School named the "Double E Stadium".

 In the 1980s up until the mid-1990s, Evans High was one of the largest schools in Orange County.
 The student population peaked at 4,500 and in 1993 the 9th Grade Center opened 3 mi to the west of the main campus.
 Evans' demographics also began to change in the 1980s as newer high schools were constructed on its periphery, removing previous students from its catchment area.
 This also coincided with a demographic shift in its core catchment area of Pine Hills as that community fell into decline.
 Today, as a near total reversal from its pre-1971 status, the school is now minority majority.

 By 2005, declining conditions on the main campus proved detrimental to the students' education.
 The Orange County school board planned to build a new $37 million school on board owned land adjacent to the 9th Grade Center Campus.
 This plan was met with fierce opposition by the mayor of Ocoee and nearby residents; prompting the Orange County Board of County Commissioners to reject the school board's plan in 2008.
 The school board thus decided to build a new school on the main campus at a cost of $75 million.
 The 9th Grade Center served as the main campus during construction and the new campus was opened for classes on January 3, 2012.
 The 9th Grade center is supposedly being used as "Trojan academy".

 Demographics

 In the 2007–2008 school year, the racial makeup of the Evans student body is: 84% Black, 9% Hispanic, 3% White, and 2% Asian and Pacific Islander.
 (Source: FL Dept. of Education, 2007–2008).
 Evans High School has the largest percentage of Haitian students in Orlando.

 Athletics

 Evans High's historic rivalry is with Jones High School.

-The Evans High School basketball team were the 1975 Class 5A State Champions in 1975.
+The Evans High School basketball team were the 1975 Class 5A State Champions.

 Evans High School's football team was the 1991 Class 5A State Champions.

-Evans High also features baseball, basketball, volleyball, tennis, bowling, track, lacrosse, wrestling, soccer, and swimming.
+Evans High also features baseball, basketball, volleyball, bowling, track, lacrosse, wrestling, soccer, and swimming.

 In 2016, the Evans High School girls' wrestling team finished the season 4th in the state.